Midoirl/Analog-Audio-Synthesizer-555/README.md

 # What actually mattered

-This ended up being mostly about tuning, not just building.
+This ended up being mostly about tuning.

 I kept adjusting resistor and capacitor values until the sound hit a balance: not too harsh, not too dull, and not too weak.